bradleybossard/cheatsheets/windows10.md

     Ctrl+Shift+Win+Up/Down arrows    # Cycle through minimize/windowed/maximize for current focus window Ctrl+Shift+Win+left/right arrwow # Cycle through snap to left/windowed/right for current focus window

+#### Add a program to startup
+From Start Button, type "Run" to run program, then execute "shell:startup", which opens a folder.
+Make a shortcut to the app and paste it in this directory.